antoineB/antoineB.github.io/_src/posts/2017-03-05-ideas-of-a-match-form-for-php.md

 - Adding a new keyword like <code>&&&</code>.
 - Removing expression all together.
-- Removing and and not all together.
+- Removing and not all together.
 - Escape expression with something like <code>eval</code> example <code>case
   eval(1 + 1) && eval($obj->getStuff()):</code>.

-I will bet on now for removing and and not.
+I will bet on now for removing and not.

 ### Traversable and object behaving as array